openhab/openhab-addons/bundles/org.openhab.binding.mielecloud/README.md

 ![Pairing Successful](doc/pairing-success.png)

-Once the bridge instance is `ONLINE`, you can either pair things for all appliances via your favorite management UI, e.g. the Paper UI, or use a things-file.
+Once the bridge instance is `ONLINE`, you can either pair things for all appliances via your favorite management UI or use a things-file.
 The account overview provides a things-file template that is shown when you expand the account.
 This can serve as a starting point for your own things-file.